Workload Autoscaler Configuration

 Available Workload Settings

-The following settings are currently available to configure CAST AI Workload Autoscaling:
+The following settings are currently available to configure Cast AI Workload Autoscaling:

-- Automation - on/off marks whether CAST AI should apply or just generate recommendations.
+- Automation - on/off marks whether Cast AI should apply or just generate recommendations.

 - Scaling policy- allows for the selection of policy names.
 It must be one of the policies available for a cluster.

-- Recommendation Percentile - which percentile CAST AI will recommend, looking at the last day of the usage.
+- Recommendation Percentile - which percentile Cast AI will recommend, looking at the last day of the usage.
 The recommendation will be the average target percentile across all pods spanning the recommendation period.
 Setting the percentile to 100% will no longer use the average of all pods but the maximum observed value over the period.

 - Overhead - marks how many extra resources should be added to the recommendation.
 By default, it's set to 10% for memory and 0% for CPU.